Home » Symptoms » Dog Symptoms A-Z » Dog Appearing Paralyzed, but Eyes Open and Controllable

 Early intervention is crucial to prevent permanent damage and to quickly identify and treat the cause of the symptoms.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

 Additional diagnostic procedures may include blood tests, X-rays, or magnetic resonance imaging (MRI)Magnetic resonance imaging is an imaging technique that uses strong magnetic fields and radio waves to create detailed images of the inside of the body.
 It is used in veterinary medicine to diagnose diseases of the brain, spine, and other organs. to identify structural problems in the spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
 It is part of the central nervous system and transmits nerve impulses between the brain and body. or brain.

-In some cases, an electromyography (EMG) can also be performed to measure the electrical activity of the muscles and diagnose neuromuscularNeuromuscular refers to the relationship between nerves and muscles, particularly the transmission of nerve impulses that trigger muscle contraction.
+In some cases, an electromyography (EMG) may also be performed to measure the electrical activity of the muscles and diagnose neuromuscularNeuromuscular refers to the relationship between nerves and muscles, particularly the transmission of nerve impulses that trigger muscle contraction.
 Neuromuscular disorders can affect movement and coordination in animals. disorders.

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

-If the dog cannot drink on its own, you should offer it small amounts of water with a syringe or spoon to avoid dehydrationDehydration occurs when the body loses more fluid than it takes in.
+If the dog cannot drink on its own, you should offer small amounts of water with a syringe or spoon to avoid dehydrationDehydration occurs when the body loses more fluid than it takes in.
 This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse..
-However, do not feed the dog until the veterinarian has made a diagnosis.
+However, refrain from feeding until the veterinarian has made a diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients..

 Outlook on current research